-Learn how to grow rhubarb in your garden so that you can enjoy its fruit for years to come.
+Learn helpful tips how to grow rhubarb successfully from planting to harvesting in your garden so you can enjoy its fruit for years to come.

 Rhubarb is a delicious fruit grown in Wisconsin.
 Many folks grow it alongside their homes, in gardens and containers.

 My favorite memories of this plant include cutting these super tart stems and my mom making rich rhubarb pie.
 It’s no wonder why when I see it in the grocery store, I gravitate toward it to make my own recipes for my family.

 Be sure to check out my fun but informative podcast on WISCONSIN PUBLIC RADIO – CENTRAL TIME – FOOD FRIDAY “CELEBRATING RHUBARB SEASON” HERE: https://www.wpr.org/food-friday-celebrating-rhubarb-season

 It’s not difficult to grow your own rhubarb, however, there are some things you should remember when doing so:

 1. Rhubarb’s large green leaves produce oxalic acid that’s poisonous to humans.
 You’ll want to remove and compost the leaves but keep the bi- or tri-colored stems.